jws85/.emacs.d/README.md

 Start up Emacs and pray that something isn't broken.
 If it is, fix it.
 Ain't the bleeding edge fun?

+NOTE:  I used to run bleeding-edge Emacs from the git repository, but now I think I'm going to try to keep up with the latest numbered version.
+As of 2018-04-06, that is 25.3.
+That said, I caused some breakage by going backwards :P

 NOTE:  This is so oriented around vim keybindings that you may need to install evil through M-x package-list-packages before anything else will auto-install...